pooyaeini/catheterization-ML/README.md

    ```

 ## Files in Repository
-- `dataset.csv`: The dataset used for training and testing the models.
 - `cath_logistic_prediction.py`: Script for Logistic Regression model.
 - `cath_knn_prediction.py`: Script for K-Nearest Neighbors model.
 - `cath_randomforest_prediction.py`: Script for Random Forest model.